-Well presented five bedroom detached farmhouse set in a quiet rural hamlet a short distance away from the popular village of Woolsery.
-Adaptable and spacious accommodation including three reception rooms and annexe potential.
-Set in generous South facing gardens with a range of useful outbuildings and extensive parking.
+Rural but not isolated, in a quiet rural hamlet around 2 miles from Woolsery village with a number of amenities and schooling.
+Adaptable and spacious accommodation with annexe potential.
+Generous South facing gardens, useful outbuildings and extensive parking.
 EPC Band F.

 SITUATION & AMENITIES